 - Using beeswax often requires having your own hives, which is an expensive and complicated business for a beginner.
-If buying the wax, you are likely to spend a fortune on it.
-Even though the wax made by bees is more pleasant by the scent and is more flexible, it is usually employed for special decorative candles and there is little possibility they will be used in an emergency since they are easy to snuff out and the flame burns faster.
+If you buy wax, you are likely to spend a fortune on it.
+Even though the wax made by bees is more pleasant by the scent and is more flexible, it is usually employed for special decorative candles, and there is a little possibility they will be used in an emergency since they are easy to snuff out and the flame burns faster.

 - Paraffin is also an expensive ingredient and is likely to crumble while preparing.
 It also has no scent, so you will have to add some essential oils to obtain a good aromatherapy experience.

 The beginners usually make some widespread mistakes that may distract them from the desire to finish the process or try again.